 He looked at me curiously for a moment but didn't say anything.
 Perhaps he thought I was crazy; he certainly wouldn't have been the first.
 Then after a few minutes, he said, 'I have an important question for you, James.'

 ‘Of course; what would you like to know?’

-‘I’ve wondering,’ he said, ‘do you think it’s what people do in life that makes them who they are?’
+‘I was wondering,’ he said; ‘do you think it’s what people do in life that makes them who they are?’

-The question felt more like a reproach, and so I wasn't sure what to say.
-I thought it may have something to do with how I had earlier been blathering on about myself and my academic career.
-Perhaps it seemed to him I was defining myself by what I did rather than what I was.
-So was this his way of making me feel shallow?
+The question felt more like a reproach, so I wasn't sure what to say in response.
+I thought it might have something to do with how I had earlier been blathering on about myself and my academic career.
+Perhaps he thought I was defining myself by what I did rather than what I was.
+If so, might this be his way of making me feel shallow?
 I hoped not.
-As I considered the question, it seemed he may have only intended it to be a rhetorical question, although it still made me feel defensive.
+As I considered the question, it seemed he may have only intended it as a rhetorical question, although it still made me feel defensive.

 ‘I think,’ I said, ‘whatever we do provides us with our sense of identity.
 And yet I’m sure there are many things we may have done in the past that don’t change the essential character of who we are.
 I was a sailor for a short time and now am a professor of philosophy.
 Yet I’m the same person, only with a different identity.’

 ‘So how shall we judge you, as a philosopher or a sailor?’

 ‘I would hope you wouldn’t judge me at all, but rather look beyond the outward appearances of my vocations and see only my inward qualities.’